April 2021 was the First

 Designating April as ‘‘National Native Plant Month’’.

-Whereas more than 200 of the native plant species in the United States are estimated to have been lost since the early 19th century;
+WHEREAS, more than 200 of the native plant species in the United States are estimated to have been lost since the early 19th century;

-That the Senate—
+1 Resolved, That the ___(Senate/House)_____-

-(1) designates April as ‘‘National Native Plant Month’’; and
+2 (1) designates April 2025 as “National Native Plant Month”; and